Dwight Stackhouse, July 31st, 2015

 DS: So if you’re going to buy a house and you want to know what’s wrong with it, you call someone like me.
 But more than that I’m a writer of books and novels and plays and such.
 Published a couple of books.

 LW: What are the subjects of your published material?

 DS: Well, the book is called Mother’s Milk.
 In addition to what I have said, I’m a mama’s boy.
-And I lost her when I was twenty-nine, and I may as well have been nine.
-Because when she died so did I and I stayed dead for fifteen years.
+And I lost her when I was 29, and I may as well have been nine.
+Because when she died so did I and I stayed dead for 15 years.
 So the book is about the saga of redemption, of forgiveness, you know, of love.

 LW: Who did you feel like you needed to forgive?

 DS: I obliterated a loving family, my wife, and my boys.
 Just ruined it.
 It is difficult to be father when you’re dead.

 LW: So as a result of your grief, losing your mother, you feel that you were destructive in your own family unit.